Skip to main content

 U.S. Immigration and Customs Enforcement (ICE)

-What do we need to know about changes to guidance for U.S. Immigration and Customs Enforcement?
+What do we need to know about U.S. Immigration and Customs Enforcement?

 Is U.S. Immigration and Customs Enforcement (ICE) allowed on CMU’s campus?